 Legal Remedies

 Compared to the rest of the arena, the US has pretty unfastened standards on what constitutes dangerous speech – and that’s in all likelihood for the great!
-But while a verbal exchange can be discovered to have crossed the line – whilst it incites violence, impersonates someone to harm their livelihood or in any other case impacts the sufferer materially, there aren’t very many ways to stop it.
+But while a verbal exchange can be discovered to have crossed the line – while it incites violence, impersonates someone to harm their livelihood, or in any other case impacts the sufferer materially, there aren’t very many ways to stop it.
 The Communications Decency Act holds systems innocent from the content allotted to them.
 But what if it didn’t?

 Data Portability